-What do I need to do to participate in Capacity Auction?
+What do I need to do to participate in the Capacity Auction?

 What happens before the Capacity Auction?

 The Pre-Auction period begins approximately two months prior to the start of the offer submission window for the Capacity Auction, when the IESO publishes the Pre-Auction Report.

 The Pre-Auction Report includes the following information for each commitment period:

-- Key Milestone Dates, including submission of capacity enrollment information, payment of auction deposit, and date of auction
+- Key Milestone Dates, including submission of capacity enrolment information, payment of auction deposit, and date of auction

 - Auction Parameters, including Target Capacity, Maximum and Minimum Clearing Prices, Capacity Limits, and;

 What happens during the Capacity Auction?

-The IESO will process all submitted capacity auction offers, determine clearing prices and quantities.
+Following the auction submission period, the IESO processes all capacity auction offers, determines clearing prices and quantities.
 The results are published five business days after the auction submission period in the Post-Auction Report which includes the following information for each obligation period: